New Day Dawning

 the greywater goes?

-Another change with 'owner' turnover -- for what it's worth now -- was staff reportedly no longer working for 25 cents over minimum wage (though heard a report to contrary recently that wages, at least for non-management employees, were still rock bottom).
+Another change with 'owner' turnover -- for what it's worth anymore -- was the staff reportedly no longer working for 25 cents over minimum wage (though writer heard a report to the contrary recently that wages, at least for non-management employees, were still rock bottom).
 This would improve worker morale and dedication to operation if workers felt new land stewards hadn't been seemingly intent on stealing place away from everyday people or offering a tightly controlled, bland substitute for the former prevailing wild, free, open-minded spirit...now forlornly locked up in some dank dark dungeon under locked down bathhouse.

 Sky's the limit